Ferdinand Topacio: Counsel for the Arroyos

-Counsel for Former President Joseph Estrada
+Counsel for Joseph Estrada

-Topacio has also represented Former President Joseph Estrada in fighting a P2.9 Billion tax assessment made by the Bureau of Internal Revenue, one of the biggest tax impositions against an individual tax payer in the Philippine history.
+Topacio has also represented former president Joseph Estrada in fighting a ₱2.9 billion tax assessment made by the Bureau of Internal Revenue, one of the biggest tax impositions against an individual taxpayer in the Philippine history.
 On November 23, 2015, the Court of Tax Appeals reversed the said assessment saying that the BIR had violated the rights of Estrada when it used documents that were never presented before the court.

 Up to the present, Topacio continues to be the retained counsel of the Ejercito family and has represented Estrada's son Jake Ejercito in the latter's custody case filed before former girlfriend, Andi Eigenmann, with whom Jake has a daughter.
 In April 2017, the case ended with the two parties amicably settling their differences in court on July 8, 2017.

-Topacio is also handling case involving Estrada's daughter, Jerika, in a violence against women's suit against former boyfriend, actor Bernard Palanca.